MaxPrehoda/svelte-saas-boilerplate/README.md

 ## Icons

 Icons in the template are from [Solar Broken Line Icons Collection](https://www.svgrepo.com/collection/solar-broken-line-icons/) via CC Attribution License.
 However, if you want to use a different set we suggest Lucide Icons.

+### Thank you for leaving a star and trying our template out!
+You're one of a kind 🦄